jijihohococo/ichi-orm/README.md

 ## Configuration Table Name

-In Ichi ORM, one model class which is using "JiJiHoHoCoCo\IchiORM\Database\Model" trait is represented one table.
+In Ichi ORM, one model class which is extended "JiJiHoHoCoCo\IchiORM\Database\Model" abstract class is represented one table.

 In default, the table name of the model class will show the format according to below